Jury acquits Cuban of the most serious charge after crashing into ICE vehicles in Texas, but he faces others

 Argote-Brooks had entered the United States in October 2024 through the port of Laredo, Texas, via the CBP One program of the Biden administration, which granted him a humanitarian parole permit.

-The Department of Homeland Security canceled that benefit on April 18, 2025, as part of the Trump administration's efforts to reverse the immigration policies of the previous government.
+The Department of Homeland Security canceled that benefit on April 18, 2025, as part of the Trump administration's measures to reverse the immigration policies of the previous government.

-Argote-Brooks claims he was not notified of that revocation, a point that the defense used to contextualize his behavior during the operation.
+Argote-Brooks claims that he was not notified of that revocation, an argument that the defense used to contextualize his behavior during the operation.

-The case took a significant turn since its beginning, when the video of the incident released by ICE showed agents pointing their guns at the defendant's vehicle, sparking debate about whether he acted out of panic or with criminal intent.
+The case took a significant turn since its beginnings, when the video of the incident released by ICE showed agents pointing guns at the accused's vehicle, sparking debate over whether he acted out of panic or with criminal intent.

-The Department of Justice framed the conviction within the "Operation Recover America," described as "a nationwide initiative that mobilizes all resources of the Department of Justice to repel the invasion of illegal immigration, achieve the complete elimination of cartels and transnational criminal organizations, and protect our communities from perpetrators of violent crimes," reported the local broadcaster KTSA.
+The Department of Justice framed the conviction within the "Operation Recover America," described as "a nationwide initiative that mobilizes all resources of the Department of Justice to repel the invasion of illegal immigration, achieve the complete eradication of cartels and transnational criminal organizations, and protect our communities from violent offenders," reported the local broadcaster KTSA.

-The investigation was conducted by the National Security Investigations Office of ICE with assistance from the Office of Control and Deportation, and the case is one of the first to go to trial in the context of Trump's new immigration policy.
+The investigation was led by the National Security Investigations Division of ICE with assistance from the Office of Control and Deportation, and the case is one of the first to go to trial in the context of Trump's new immigration policy.

 Each charge of destruction of government property carries a maximum penalty of up to 10 years in prison, and the sentencing is scheduled for September 1, 2026 before Judge Biery.